MikeyP957/readMe_generator/README.md

-# generate a readme
+# Readme_Generator
-  ## Description it generates a readme
+  ## Description The user is promted with various questions about their project.
+When completed the user is given a README in markdown with that includes their responses.
   ## Table of contents:
   1. [Installation](#Installation)
   1. [Usage](#Usage-Instructions)